B92

-RTV B92, or simply B92 (stylized as b92, formerly BΞ92 and B 92), is a Serbian news station and broadcaster with national coverage headquartered in Belgrade.
+RTV B92, or simply B92 (stylized as b92, formerly BΞ92 and B 92), is a Serbian news station and broadcaster with national coverage owned by Srđan Milovanović since 2018.
+Headquartered in Belgrade, it was formed on 5 March 2004 as a joint newsroom/studio that integrated its radio and television news operations into a single broadcasting entity.

 Founded in 1989 as radio station, it was a rare outlet for Western news and information in FR Yugoslavia under Slobodan Milošević, and was a force behind many demonstrations that took place in Belgrade during the turbulent 1990s.
 It also played rock music.
 Due to this, RTV B92 won the MTV Free Your Mind award in 1998, and many other awards for journalism and fighting for human rights.
 RTV B92 is the subject of the best-selling book This is Serbia Calling.
 On 6 October 2000, the day following the overthrow of Slobodan Milošević, television B92 started broadcasting.

 During the 2000s, the company has undertaken a shift from political and societal topics towards commercialization, and has changed the ownership structure multiple times.
 The B92 brand name was subject to several replacements and restorations: in July 2015, Radio B92 was shut down and was replaced by a new station called Play Radio.
 In April 2008, the second TV (cable-only) channel named B92 Info, with 24-hour news coverage was launched, to be replaced by Prva World in 2016, under the sister brand Prva TV.
 In 2017, TV B92 changed its name to O2.TV, only to be restored to B92 in March 2020.

 RTV B92 media company continues to operate the Play Radio and B92 television channel.
 As of December 2017, other active segments of the B92 media network are B92.net web portal, B92 Fond humanitarian fund, Samizdat B92 book publisher and Rex cultural center.
 The most prominent person in RTV B92 history is Veran Matić, who was one of the founders and CEO from B92's establishment in 1989 until 2019.